-Native Alternatives to Invasive PlantsThe indispensable guide for everyone who loves dazzling gardens and cares about the health of North America's remaining wild landscapes.
-In this handbook, plant professionals and home gardeners alike will discover hundreds of spectacular native plants for every region, specially chosen as alternatives to the invasive species that are degrading and destroying the continent's natural habitats.
+Native Alternatives to Invasive PlantsA reference guide for everyone who loves dazzling gardens and cares about the health of North America's remaining wild spaces.
+In this handbook, plant professionals and home gardeners alike will discover hundreds of spectacular native plants for every region, specially chosen as alternatives to the invasive species that are degrading the continent's natural habitats.
 SPECIAL FORMAT: 240 pages

 - Preventing Plant Invasions, by Janet Marinelli